 In this January 2016, I listened to an interview with NASA archivist, Dr. Ken Johnston on Project Camelot.
 Dr. Johnston was the Director of the Data and Photo Control Department at the Lunar Receiving Laboratory (LRL), responsible for all the photographs taken by the astronauts during each mission and data generated by the contributing scientists from around the world.
 He also produced and edited the NASA Lunar Sample Information Catalog for each of the Lunar landing missions while he was at the LRL.

 He had the privilege to see the first videos and photos ‘hot off the press’ taken of the Dark Side of the Moon as the Apollo was nearing its landing site.
 And there was some strange anomalies on the Moon’s dark side – metallic domes wedged in, and shining out from craters of the Moon’s dark side.
-He had the privilege of presenting NASA scientists and staff a preview of lunar mysteries and was particularly excited to show them these domes in various craters – not geological (if ‘geological’ can also pertain to formations on the moon (lunalogical? lunar-logoistic?), but artificial structures made by – who knows?!?
+He had the privilege of presenting NASA scientists and staff a preview of lunar mysteries and was particularly excited to show them these domes in various craters – not geological (if ‘geological’ can also pertain to formations on the moon (lunalogical? lunar-logoistic?), but artificial structures made by – who can say?!?

 During the preview, Johnston anticipated the moment when the domes would be seen with elation.